zerynth/docs-v3/docs/reference/libs/components/bmp180/index.md

 ```python
 get_pres()
 ```
-Retrieves the current pressure data from the sensor as calibrate value in Pa; according to the OverSampling Setting value this measure can be faster but less accurate or more precise but slower. (see :func:`set_over_sampling_setting()`)
+Retrieves the current pressure data from the sensor as calibrate value in Pa; according to the OverSampling Setting value this measure can be faster but less accurate or more precise but slower. (see `set_over_sampling_setting()`)

 Returns `pres`